mostlyjason/angular4-rollbar/README.md

 # AngularRollbar

-Angular 4 error handling with rollbar.
+An example of Angular 4 error handling with Rollbar.